 By the end, it was attack versus defence, England pressing and probing but not testing Salvatore Sirigu.

-The performance of impact substitute Ross Barkley was one of several positives to take from the defeat; the Everton starlet completed all 17 of his passes, created 2 chances and completed 2/3 take-ons.
+Impact substitute Ross Barkley gave the Italian defence plenty to think about; the Everton starlet completed all 17 of his passes, created 2 chances and completed 2/3 take-ons.